THE MOST TRUSTED COPYCAT RECIPES

 Menu Description: “A deliciously different way to taco.
 Tangy grilled chicken, sweet Asian chile sauce and dumpling sauce stuffed into crispy wonton shells and topped with a crunchy slaw and cilantro mix.”

-Re-creating Applebee's Chicken Wonton Tacos requires cloning four parts; none of which are difficult: grilled chicken, coleslaw, secret dumpling sauce, and the crispy wonton shell to hold it all together.
-For the chicken, we’ll grill a couple of thighs and chop them up.
-Then we’ll use bottled sweet chili sauce—usually found in your grocery store where Asian foods are parked—to punch up the flavor.
+Re-creating Applebee's Chicken Wonton Tacos requires cloning four parts, none of which are difficult: grilled chicken, coleslaw, secret dumpling sauce, and the crispy wonton shell that holds everything together.
+For the chicken, we simply need to grill a couple of thighs and chop them up.
+Then, we’ll use bottled sweet chili sauce—usually found in your grocery store where Asian foods are parked—to punch up the flavor.

-The coleslaw is easy with a dressing that has only five ingredients, and it’s best when it has some time to sit and marinate.
-You can slice the cabbage yourself, but a coleslaw kit that’s a combo of sliced cabbage and shredded carrots is a big time-saver.
-Just measure out 4 cups of the cabbage blend and mix it with the minced cilantro and dressing.
+The coleslaw is easy to prepare with a dressing that includes only five ingredients, and it’s best after it has had some time to sit and marinate.
+You can slice the cabbage yourself, but using a coleslaw kit that combines sliced cabbage and shredded carrots can save a lot of time.
+Simply measure out four cups of the cabbage blend and mix it with the minced cilantro and dressing.

-Wonton taco shells are not a thing you can usually find in stores, so we’ll make our own using wonton wrappers and a skillet of hot oil.
-When the oil is hot, add a wonton wrapper and use tongs to fold it over diagonally as it fries until it’s crispy on both sides.
-It takes less than a minute to fry each wonton taco shell, and you’ll get better as you go.
-Just be sure to leave plenty of room in the shell for the delicious fillings to come.
+Crispy wonton taco shells are not usually found in stores, so we’ll make our own using wonton wrappers and a skillet of hot oil.
+When the oil is hot, add a wonton wrapper and use tongs to fold it diagonally while it fries until crispy on both sides.
+It takes less than a minute to fry each wonton taco shell, and take it from me, you’ll get better at this as you go.
+Just be sure to leave plenty of room in the shell for all the delicious fillings.

 Try my Applebee's Chicken Wonton Tacos recipe below, and find more copycat recipes from Applebee's here